-Mr. Dempsey currently serves as Chairman of the Board of Hill-Rom Holdings, Inc., where he is Chair of the Mergers and Acquisitions Committee and a member of the Nominating and Governance Committee.
-In the past five years, Mr. Dempsey has served on the boards of Landauer, Inc., Hospira, Inc. and Nordion Inc. From March 2018 to July 2018, Mr. Dempsey served as Executive Chairman of Hill-Rom Holdings, Inc.
+Mr. Dempsey currently serves as non-executive Chairman of the Board of Hill-Rom Holdings, Inc., where he is Chair of the Mergers and Acquisitions Committee and a member of the Nominating and Governance Committee.
+In the past five years, Mr. Dempsey has served on the board of Landauer, Inc. From March 2018 to July 2018, Mr. Dempsey served as Executive Chairman of Hill-Rom Holdings, Inc.